-- 1. Transportation Funding.
-With the defeat of Proposition 6 on the November 2018 General Election ballot, counties, cities, regional transportation planning agencies, and the state can look forward to the future and continue to invest the over \$5 billion annually that SB 1 provides into the statewide multimodal transportation system.
-CSAC staff will continue to monitor the allocation of all transportation revenues to counties and oppose any effort to use transportation revenues outside their intended purposes.
-Moreover, CSAC staff will proactively seek additional flexibility for counties and streamline project delivery and environmental review processes. - 2.
-City and County Pavement Improvement Center.
-Participate in and support the work of the City and County Pavement Improvement Center (CCPIC).
-Work with CEAC's governing board members to ensure CCPIC does not duplicate efforts of other academic institutions and that the technical trainings, research, etc. are focused on the priorities identified by the CEAC and League of California Cities membership. - 3.
+- focus on partnering with other agencies and educational institutions to provide ongoing funding for the CCPIC and contribute to the growth of the CCPIC program. - 6.
 Develop CSAC Policy on Autonomous Vehicles and Emerging Technology.
 Technological advancements, including autonomous vehicles and associated infrastructure, are rapidly changing.
 Counties may already be responding to, and deploying, new technology.
 As technology continues to change, CSAC must be poised to respond and ensure, at minimum, any new mandates are funded.
-CSAC staff will work with the CEAC Transportation Policy Committee to develop and recommend to CSAC new policy. - 4.
+CSAC staff will work with the CEAC Transportation Policy Committee to develop and recommend to CSAC new policy. - 7.
 Explore Road User Charge Policy Options.
 Work with CSAC to reexamine the association's position on mileage-based user charges as an eventual replacement for the gasoline excise tax.
 As improvements in the fuel efficiency of vehicles reduces gas tax revenue per mile travelled, alternatives to the gas tax are being seriously considered by transportation stakeholders.
 CEAC will study the policy implications of mileage based user fees and work with CSAC to develop positions on this method of taxation, which will be the focus of extensive study and a state pilot project over the next several years.